Affiliate links on Android Authority may earn us a commission. Learn more.

 - #DIV/0 Error: This happens when you try to divide a number by zero.
 Don’t do that.

 - #REF!
-Error: When a formula contains an invalid cell reference, you will get this error message.
-For example, if you have a formula that references cells B15:B25 and you delete row 24, the formula will return the #REF! error because it no longer has a valid reference.
+Error: You will get this error message when a formula contains an invalid cell reference; for example, if you have a formula that references cells B15:B25 and delete row 24, the formula will return the #REF!
+Error because it no longer has a valid reference.

 - #VALUE Error: This error occurs when a formula contains an invalid value.
 For example, if you have a formula that adds two cells and one of the cells contains text instead of a number, you’ll get this error.